Anne Blackburn

 Anne M. Blackburn is a historian of South and Southeast Asian Buddhism.
 She is Old Dominion Foundation Professor in the Humanities at Cornell University.
 Blackburn received her B.A. in Asian History and Religion in 1988 from Swarthmore College, her M.A. in Religious Studies in 1990 from University of Chicago Divinity School, and her Ph.D. in History of Religions in 1996 from the same institution.
-Blackburn's teachers include Charles Hallisey.
+Blackburn's teachers include Steven Collins, Charles Hallisey, Frank E. Reynolds, and Donald Swearer.

 Research

 Blackburn is currently working on a new project, "Monks, Texts, and Relics: A History of Buddhism in South and Southeast Asia".
 This study aims to examine the Buddhist monastic networks and temple formation in British colonial port cities.